 Cumulative Grade Point Average (GPA)

 Grade point averages are evaluated at the end of each term.
-Students must maintain a cumulative grade point average of 2.00 in order to retain eligibility for federal financial aid.
+Students must maintain a cumulative grade point average of at least 2.00 in order to retain eligibility for federal financial aid.

 Maximum Timeframe to Complete a Degree or Certificate

 At each official SAP evaluation point, the school evaluates whether it is possible for a student to complete the program within the maximum timeframe.
-In order to continue receiving federal financial aid, a student must complete their first degree or certificate within 150% of the published program hours as measured by credit hours attempted.
+In order to continue receiving federal financial aid, a student must complete their degree or certificate within 150% of the published program hours as measured by credit hours attempted.
 (To determine the maximum timeframe, multiply the number of credits in the program by 150%) A student fails the maximum timeframe measure at the point at which it is determined that it is not possible for the student to complete the program within the maximum timeframe.
 A l attempted credit hours are considered including CPE classes, withdrawn classes and transfer credits.

 Additional Degrees and Certificates

-Students who have received one or more associate degrees or certificates and are returning for an additional degree or certificate must complete a New Degree form in the Financial Aid Office to be considered for any further aid.
-The form will be forwarded to the Record’s Office to determine additional credit hour eligibility.
-The student will be notified of any additional credit hours.
+Students who have received one or more associate degrees or certificates and are returning for an additional degree or certificate must complete a New Degree Appeal from in the Financial Aid Office to be considered for any further aid.
+The appeal will be completed with an Advisor to create an academic plan through program completion.
+The student will be notified of any additional credit hours approved via student email.
 Once the student has reached the additional limit, financial aid will be terminated.
 Students completing transfer degrees may not be eligible for more than one additional program.
 Financial aid will be limited to only those classes required for the new program(s).

-Satisfactory Academic Progress is evaluated at the end of each term.
-A student who has failed to meet the completion rate and/or grade point average standards outlined above will be placed on Financial Aid Warning.
+Satisfactory Academic Progress is evaluated by the Friday following the end of each term.
+A student who has failed to meet the any of the SAP standards outlined above will be placed on Financial Aid Warning.
 If after the warning term, the student has not met SAP, financial aid will be suspended.
 Students are notified of their warning or suspension status through the MyClarkState portal and the Clark State student email.